User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 Tracking each of these metrics tells you what points are flexible in the customer journey, places where users encounter friction, and what creates value for customers.

-Types of user behavior analytics you can track
+Types of user behavior analytics data you can track

 There are different types of user analytics.
 We will go over three vital ones in this section and why we believe every product marketer should be tracking them.

-These are goal-based analytics.
+These are event-based analytics that track user interactions.
 They tell you which user did what and the milestones each user has reached in their journey.

 Userpilot is an excellent tool for tracking this user data.
 The platform can show you which users have performed specific pre-defined actions—based on pre-defined segments, goals, and custom events.